Moelis & Company

 Moelis & Company is a global investment bank that provides financial advisory services to corporations, governments, and financial sponsors.
 The firm advises on strategic decisions such as mergers and acquisitions, recapitalizations and restructurings and other corporate finance matters.
-Moelis is widely considered one of the most prestigious investment banking advisory firms and has advised on more than $3.5 trillion in transactions since its inception.
+Moelis has advised on more than $4 trillion in transactions since its inception.

-It was founded in 2007 and is headquartered in New York, with 20 offices in North and South America, Europe, the Middle East, Asia and Australia.
+It was founded in 2007 and is headquartered in New York City, with 20 offices in North and South America, Europe, the Middle East, Asia and Australia.
 It has 1078 employees, including 765 investment bankers.
 Of the 137 managing directors, averaging more than 20 years of experience each, 56 are former sector and product heads.

 History

 Moelis was founded in July 2007 by Ken Moelis and partners including Navid Mahmoodzadegan and Jeffrey Raich.
 The firm opened in New York and Los Angeles, and became a top 10 ranked M&A advisor in the US in its first full year of operations, advising on transactions such as Anheuser-Busch's $61.2 billion sale to InBev, Yahoo's defense from Microsoft's $44.6 billion unsolicited proposal, and Hilton Hotels' $26.5 billion sale to The Blackstone Group.

 In July 2008, Moelis opened its restructuring practice by hiring the co-heads of Jefferies' restructuring and advising on the $22.2 billion reorganization of Delphi Automotive, and the $29.6 billion reorganization of AMR Corp and $17.0 billion merger with US Airways Group.
 Matthew Prest, the restructuring head of European corporate finance firm Close Brothers, soon followed with his team to join Moelis in London.
 Early European restructuring mandates included the £1.5 billion recapitalization of the Co-operative Bank and the €15.4 billion restructuring of Glitnir.

 In June 2009 Mark Aedy joined Moelis as head of EMEA Investment Banking based in the London office.
 Early mandates in Europe included advising Natixis on the €30.0 billion disposal of most of its complex credit derivative portfolio.

 In August 2009 Moelis opened an office in Sydney, Australia, led by a team from JP Morgan.
 In Australia, Moelis has advised SABMiller on the A$11.7 billion acquisition of Fosters Group, advised a consortium including Deutsche Bank, KKR and Värde Partners on the A$8.2 billion acquisition of GE Capital Australia & New Zealand Consumer Finance, and advised Centro Properties on the A$4.3 billion restructuring and A$5.0 billion merger of Australian interests.